 The retail operations segment gives rise to contract liabilities through the customer loyalty program associated with Dillard's private label cards and through the issuances of gift cards.
 The loyalty program liability and a portion of the gift card liability is included in trade accounts payable and accrued expenses, and a portion of the gift card liability is included in other liabilities on the condensed consolidated balance sheets.
-Our retail operations segment contract liabilities are as follows: Retail
+Our retail operations segment contract liabilities are as follows:

-(in thousands of dollars) October 30, January 30, October 31, February 1, 2021 2021 2020 2020 Contract liabilities \$ 59 718 \$ 68,021 \$ 54,684 \$ 75,229
+Retail - (in thousands of dollars) october 30, 2021 nuary 30, 2021 tober 31, 2020 ebruary 1, 2020 Contract liabilities \$ 59,718 \$ 68,021 \$ 54,684 \$ 75,229